KevinWorkman/HappyCoding/tutorials/html/_posts/2021-02-14-github-profile-readme.md

 Git is a **version control system** which is a fancy way of saying that Git helps you track different versions of files.
 If you've ever written a paper and then saved a file called `my-paper-final.txt` and then realized you needed to change it, so you saved a file called `my-paper-final-2.txt` and then made even more changes, eventually saving a file called `my-paper-final-really-final-this-time-3.txt`, then that's another kind of version control system.
 Git is a way of automating that.

 I'm mentioning Git because GitHub uses it behind the scenes.
-You can [download the command line version of Git](https://git-scm.com/downloads), but if you're new to Git and GitHub, it might be easier to use GitHub Desktop.

-# GitHub Desktop

-[GitHub Desktop](https://desktop.github.com/) is an application that lets you store your files in GitHub, without needing to know anything about Git or the command line.

-I personally use GitHub Desktop for everything I do by myself on GitHub.
-For group projects I usually use the command line, but for now I would recommend using GitHub Desktop.

-You can use whichever approach you're most comfortable with: GitHub Desktop or Git through the command line.
-I recommend using GitHub Desktop for now, but I'll include instructions for both below!
+But for now, you only need to keep in mind that GitHub is a website that uses git to let people collaborate on coding projects.

 # Create a Repo